Life's Greatest Game: Plot

-In Fall 1906, a large crowd of baseball fans attired in period garb gathered at the front gate of Chicago Cub stadium.
+In the Fall of 1906, a large crowd of baseball fans attired in period garb gathered at the front gate of Chicago Cub stadium.
 They plan to attend the Chicago Cubs and the New York Giants game.
 The fans also want to watch Cub's superstar pitcher - Jack Donovan.

 Before the scheduled start of the game, other events unfold.
 Mike Moran is the proprietor of the local pool hall and a notorious gambler.
 He also is envious of Donovan's beautiful young wife, Mary, and unable to understand why she married Donovan.
 Moran has a plan to win a large sum of money.
 He wants to bet on the Giants against the heavily favored cubs.
 He secretly meets Donovan and offers him $5,000 to throw the series.
 Jack is deeply disturbed that anybody would offer him money to fix a game and angrily storms out of the room.
 Since Donovan balked at his moneymaking scheme, Moran seeks revenge.

 The day of the big game arrives, and Jack is pitching.
-While on the mound, he sees Mary and his Jackie sitting next to Mike Moran.
+While on the mound, he sees Mary and Jackie sitting beside Mike Moran.
 His self-assurance falters, and he loses the game.

 Still seeking revenge for Donovan's refusal, Moran breaks into Donovan's house.
 He plants a fictitious note addressed to Jack from Mary.
-After the game, Donovan returns home and finds the place deserted; then, he discovers a letter thrown on the floor.
+After the game, Donovan returns home and finds the place deserted; he discovers a letter thrown on the floor.
 It reads: